 According to research by Addison Group, despite the fact that 72 percent of employees say they are happy, 60 percent of them are looking for a new job.

-In fact, Monster Intelligence found that daily job search activity (including job searches and resume uploads) mostly takes place between 11 am and 3 pm, peaking around 1:00.
+In fact, Monster Intelligence found that daily job search activity (including job searches and resume uploads) mostly takes place between 11 am and 1 pm.
 That implies that candidates will use their lunch breaks to work on their new job resolutions, so keep that in mind when scheduling social media posts.
 The most popular day to look for a job?
 Wednesday.

 Overall, you should double down on employer branding in January, says Lee.
 He suggests creating simple employee day-in-the-life videos that can be posted on social media.